 This document explains proper form and placement of copyright notices in Communications Board publications.

 Copyright on a work is forever lost if a copyright notice is not run in proper form in the first copy of a work distributed, or not run in the proper place.
-In essence, proper from and placement secures copyright for the work.
+In essence, proper form and placement secures copyright for the work.

 The Editor-in-Chief of each Communications Board publication is responsible for ensuring the proper form and placement of copyright notices in the medium.